BackEndByAlex/salaryscope-api/ROUTE_MAP.md

 5. Creates the Apollo Server with all resolvers merged
 6. Returns all service instances so they can be passed into every request's context

-**Why this matters:** Because all dependencies are created once here and passed down, every layer is easy to test in isolation — you can swap a real repository for a fake one without changing any other file.
+**Why this matters:** Because all dependencies are created once here and passed down, every layer is easy to test in isolation, it can swap a real repository for a fake one without changing any other file.

 ---

 ## 6. Authentication In Depth

-This API uses **JWT (JSON Web Token)** authentication with **RS256** — an asymmetric cryptographic algorithm.
+This API uses **JWT (JSON Web Token)** authentication with **RS256**.
+An asymmetric cryptographic algorithm.
 Two keys are used:

 - **Private key** (`keys/private.pem`) — kept secret on the server.
 Used to _sign_ tokens when a user logs in.
 - **Public key** (`keys/public.pem`) — can be shared.
 Used to _verify_ tokens on incoming requests.